Athletics-Kenyans Kipyokei, Rionoripo handed long bans for doping, Lempus charged | Sports-Games

 Athletics-Kenyans Kipyokei, Rionoripo handed long bans for doping, Lempus charged

 Kenya's Diana Kipyokei has been disqualified as the 2021 Boston Marathon women's winner after being handed a six-year ban for using the prohibited substance triamcinolone acetonide, the Athletics Integrity United (AIU) said on Tuesday.
-Compatriot Purity Rionoripo has been banned for five years after testing positive for the banned diuretic furosemide, while fellow Kenyan Betty Wilson Lempus has been charged with the presence of triamcinolone acetonide.
+Compatriot Purity Rionoripo, the 2017 Paris Marathon winner, has been banned for five years after testing positive for the banned diuretic furosemide and along with Kipyokei was found to have hampered the AIU's investigation by providing false information or documentation.

 Kenya's Diana Kipyokei has been disqualified as the 2021 Boston Marathon women's winner after being handed a six-year ban for using the prohibited substance triamcinolone acetonide, the Athletics Integrity United (AIU) said on Tuesday.

-Compatriot Purity Rionoripo has been banned for five years after testing positive for the banned diuretic furosemide, while fellow Kenyan Betty Wilson Lempus has been charged with the presence of triamcinolone acetonide.
-All three athletes have also been charged with obstructing the AIU's investigation by providing false information or documentation.
+Compatriot Purity Rionoripo, the 2017 Paris Marathon winner, has been banned for five years after testing positive for the banned diuretic furosemide and along with Kipyokei was found to have hampered the AIU's investigation by providing false information or documentation.
+Fellow Kenyan Betty Wilson Lempus has been charged with the presence of triamcinolone acetonide.
+She remains provisionally suspended.

+"(We will use) the full extent of our intelligence and investigative capabilities to uncover the truth and keep the sport of athletics clean," AIU head Brett Clothier said.
+The Boston Athletic Association said that in view of Kipyokei's ban, Kenya's Edna Kiplagat is now the 2021 champion.
+Kiplagat also won the race in 2017.

 Three other Kenyan runners were banned separately on Monday.
+As of the end of November, 55 Kenyan athletes were banned and eight provisionally suspended, according to the AIU.
 Triamcinolone acetonide, a substance prohibited in competition when administered in certain ways, falls under the banned category of glucocorticoids, commonly used as therapeutic substances in sports.

 Their use is permitted if athletes can produce an exemption or proof that administration is not through a prohibited route.
 Furosemide is not known to be performance enhancing itself, but can be used to mask the use of other kinds of doping, according to the World Anti-Doping Agency (WADA).